 This website is a dynamic environment with regular updates on best practices and tools for teaching and learning online and development opportunities for staff to prepare for Emergency Remote Teaching.
 Should you have an immediate challenge drop into the Zoom Support Room where there will be technical experts, instructional designers, graphic designers, educational technologists, and professional academic developers to answer your questions.

-Contact the T&L Technologies Helpdesk:
+T&L Technologies Helpdesk:

 Click on “Something is not working” >> “T&L Technology Support”.